Prunoideae/MitoFlex/README.md

 Configuration generated in this way will have all the arguments needed by the specified subcommand (e.g. all or filter) in place, arguments passed latter will also be written into the config, overrides the default values predefined in scripts.

-# 5. Modules provided by default MitoFlex
+# 5. Modules provided by MitoFlex

 Most modules of MitoFlex are just the same as MitoZ.
-But some of the methods are rewritten or optimized.
+But some of the methods are rewritten and optimized.

 ## 5.1 all